Homemade Chicken Croquettes

 - Ginger and garlic – Give a nice zing to the chicken.
 And yet, do not add more than mentioned in the recipe.

-- Mustard - A perfect combination for chicken.
-But, you can use less or omit it completely.
+- Mustard – A perfect combination for chicken.
+But you can use less or omit it entirely.

-- Cheese - I like the nutty flavor from parmesan and the sharpness from the cheddar.
+- Cheese – I like the nutty flavor of Parmesan and the sharpness of the cheddar.

 Ground chicken